 An on-screen scientific calculator will be used for all assignments therefore students do not need to purchase a calculator.
-You will be provided with two free calculator resources inside all ALEKS assignments.
+Students will be provided with two free calculator resources:

 - 1. ALEKS built-in calculator tool -or- - 2.
 Desmos scientific calculator